1fabiopereira/react-native-pdf-extractor/website/docs/configuration.md

 ### AndroidManifest.xml

-You need to add the followings config on your `android/app/main/AndroidManifest.xml`:
+You need to add the following config on your `android/app/main/AndroidManifest.xml`:

 ```xml
   <uses-permission android:name="android.permission.QUERY_ALL_PACKAGES"  />